MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### Mob station layout

 In addition to space, you will need some hardware to set up a mob station.
-I have found the following items have helped to having a comfortable, sustainable, mob programming experience.
+I have found the following items have helped in having a comfortable, sustainable, mob programming experience.

 1. Large Screen TV (at least 50")
 2. Separate smaller screen for mob timer (19" - 21")